Dalby, Queensland: Amenities

 Western Downs Regional Council operates a public library at 107 Drayton Street.
 It is open 10am to 5.30pm Monday to Friday and 10am to 12.30pm Saturday.
 Dalby Library has two Creative Studios which have the latest in content creation tools, professional equipment and software, music production and recording, and digital production and editing to help create and share projects.

 St Mark's Lutheran Church is at 58A Condamine Street (27.1806°S 151.2632°E).

 Dalby Uniting Church is at 71-73 Condamine Street (27.1834°S 151.2604°E).

 The Springvale Kupunn branch of the Queensland Country Women's Association meets at 52 Cunningham Street.

 Sport

-Dalby has a strong Rugby League history with their Junior Rugby League Team, The Dalby Devils, that participate in to Toowoomba Junior Rugby League.
-Dalby has a Senior Rugby League Team in the Toowoomba Rugby League known as The Dalby Diehards.
-Condamine has a rugby union team which compete in the Darling Downs Rugby Union competition, against such teams as the University of Southern Queensland Rugby Union Club, Toowoomba Rangers Rugby Union Club, Toowoomba City Rugby Club, Roma Echidnas, the Condamine Cods, the Dalby Wheatmen, the Goondiwindi Emus, the Warwick Water Rats and the University of Queensland Rugby Union Club (Gatton Campus).
+Dalby has a strong rugby League history with a senior rugby league team in the Toowoomba Rugby League known as The Dalby Diehard (founded 1980).
+The Junior Rugby League Team, The Dalby Devils, that participate in to Toowoomba Junior Rugby League.

+Dalby has an Australian rules football team, the Dalby Swans (founded 1980) based at the Dalby AFL oval which fields men's, women's and junior teams in the AFL Darling Downs competition.
+It has produced top level players like Zimmorlei Farquharson.